Administrative Regulation on Uniform Complaint Procedure

 All parties involved in the allegations shall be notified when a complaint is filed and when a decision or ruling is made.
 However, the Compliance Officer shall keep all complaints or allegations of retaliation, unlawful discrimination, or bullying confidential except when disclosure is necessary to carry out the investigation, take subsequent corrective action, conduct ongoing monitoring, or maintain the integrity of the process.
 (5 CCR 4630, 4964) To resolve a complaint alleging retaliation, unlawful discrimination, or bullying, the Compliance Officer shall interview the alleged victim(s), any alleged offenders, and other relevant witnesses privately, separately, and in a confidential manner.
 As necessary, additional staff or legal counsel may conduct or support the investigation.

-Refusal by the District to provide the investigator with access to records and/or other information related to the allegation in the complaint, or to otherwise fail to refuse to cooperate in the investigation or engage in any other obstruction of the investigation, may result in the dismissal of the complaint because of a lack of evidence to support the allegations.
+Refusal by a District employee to provide the investigator with access to records and/or information related to the allegation(s) in the complaint, failure or refusal to cooperate in the investigation, or any other obstruction of the investigation, may result in a finding based on evidence collected that violation has occurred and in the imposition of a remedy in favor of the complainant.
+(5 CCR 4631)

 In appeals of an expulsion decision, the Compliance Officer will collect the expulsion packet and evidence documents, transcript and Board decision.
 The complainant shall provide information to support their challenge under one or more of the criteria of EC 48922 and the District shall provide responsive relevant information.
 The complainant shall pay for the expulsion transcript unless the parent or guardian certifies that s/he cannot reasonably afford the cost of the transcript because of limited income or exceptional necessary expenses, or both.
 (EC 48921) The District shall provide the transcript and records to the Compliance Officer within 10 schooldays.
-Within 20 schooldays of receiving an expulsion appeal complaint, the Compliance Officer shall set a date to meet with the complainant to hear reasons in support of the appeal; and shall also meet with the District representative to follow up on appeal criteria that have been identified by the complainant.
+Within 20 school days of receiving an expulsion appeal complaint, the Compliance Officer shall set a date to meet with the complainant to hear reasons in support of the appeal; and shall also meet with the District representative to follow up on appeal criteria that have been identified by the complainant.

 The Compliance Officer shall apply a "preponderance of the evidence" standard in determining the veracity of the factual allegations in a complaint.
 This standard is met if the allegation is more likely to be true than not.

-UCP Complaint Resolution
+UCP Complaint Timelines and Resolution

 The District will thoroughly investigate the UCP complaint and issue a written Investigation Report to the complainant within 60 calendar days from the date of the receipt of the complaint, unless the complainant agrees in writing to an extension of time.
 (5 CCR 4631)